 Do I have to use a blind oracle?
 What happens if my oracle is not available?

-No. If users want to unlock their Jade without using a companion app or blind oracle, they are free to do so by scanning a SeedQR for quick wallet access or by manually entering their recovery phrase.
+No. If you want to unlock your Jade without using a companion app or blind oracle, you are free to do so by scanning a SeedQR for quick wallet access or by manually entering your recovery phrase.

 What are the benefits of using a blind oracle?

 Using a blind oracle to encrypt your wallet means there is nothing of value to steal from a locked Jade by itself.
-This is different than most other hardware wallets, which store everything needed to extract your private keys on the device itself.
-In this way, Jade is unique in that it does not offer a single point of failure and an attacker needs to hack two different entities (blind oracle and Jade) instead of just the hardware wallet alone.
+This is different than most other hardware wallets, which, as mentioned, store everything needed to extract your private keys on the device itself.
+In this way, Jade is unique in that it does not offer a single point of failure, and an attacker needs to hack two different entities (both the blind oracle and Jade) instead of just the hardware wallet alone.

 What do blind oracles know about my Jade or wallet?

 Nothing.
-Blind oracles do not know your bitcoin addresses, private keys, and they do not even know your actual PIN (they also work over Tor).
+Blind oracles do not know your Bitcoin addresses, private keys, or even know your actual PIN (they also work over Tor).
 The only information a blind oracle stores is a hash of your PIN plus a nonce, allowing them to function completely "blind".
 You can use Jade with your own blind oracle or one run by Blockstream.

 What additional threat is added when using an oracle?

 Using a blind oracle does not pose any additional threat to your funds, as it is fully blind and does not know anything about your wallet data.
-In order for wallet information to be extracted from Jade, an attacker would need to physically hack Jade and the blind oracle.
+In order to extract wallet information from Jade, an attacker would need to physically hack Jade and the blind oracle.
 Hacking or altering the blind oracle alone is not enough to extract any sensitive data.

 Should I run my own blind oracle or use Blockstream's?